FeldrinH/exerciser/README.md

 ## Minimum Python version

-This library currently requires at least Python 3.10 (because it uses https://peps.python.org/pep-0604/).

-By removing some convenience features it should be possible to get down to 3.8.
+This libarary should support Python 3.8 and above.

 Going below 3.8 will degrade user experience, because exercise type checking depends heavily on https://peps.python.org/pep-0544/.

+TODO: Currently tested on 3.10.
+Validate that it actually works on 3.8.